{{org_field_logo}}

 16. Policy Review

-This policy will be reviewed annually by the Director or earlier in response to changes in legislation, best practice guidance, serious incidents, or other operational needs.
+This policy will be reviewed annually by the Director, or earlier following changes in legislation, HSE guidance, ICO guidance, safeguarding requirements, agency-worker or employment-business regulation, client contractual requirements, serious incidents, recurring trends, enforcement action or operational changes.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}